Guidance

 Charges

-At present all testing carried out by the MRL for NHS laboratories and UKHSA laboratories within England and Wales is free of charge.
+At present all testing performed by the MRL for NHS laboratories and UKHSA laboratories within England and Wales is free of charge.
 Laboratories outside England and Wales, such as those in the Republic of Ireland or private laboratories and other institutions will be subject to charges and these can be made available on request.

 Should there be any change to this, all laboratories will be given a minimum of 3 months’ advance notice.